-Caffeine and Testosterone: Coffee Stimulates Testosterone Production, Possibly Due to Increased cAMP Activity
+Caffeine and Testosterone: Coffee Stimulates T-Production, Possibly Due to Increased cAMP

 If you’ve been reading my older posts here, you already know that I’ve been somewhat of an anti-coffee guy in the past.
 That’s because research has shown time after time that caffeine consumption leads to dose dependent increases in cortisol secretion through stimulating the adrenal cortex…

 …And elevated cortisol has been linked to lowered testosterone levels.

 Here are the mechanisms of action behind cortisol’s testosterone suppressing effects if you’re not yet familiar with them: